10 SMS Customer Engagement Strategies to Boost Retention

 Start by identifying your inactive customers through predictive analytics and customer data.
 These tools help you spot trends and understand customer needs, which makes your SMS program strategic.

 It could be people who haven’t opened your email marketing campaigns, visited your store, or made a purchase for several months.
-Then, send them a short, personalized message to remind them that you’re still around.

 Sending a message like, “Hey, we noticed it’s been a while since your last visit.
 Is there anything we can do better?” opens the door for honest communication and gives you a chance to improve.